What are feature placements?

 If you're interested in learning more on the features process, we've done a few helpful posts on our blog to help you get familiarized with the process:

 Symphonic's Marketing team works extremely hard every single day to secure as many feature placements as possible.
 First, we receive feature requests via the SymphonicMS.
 If you are ever interested in having your music pitched, it is important that you send in your music with at least 3-4 weeks prior to a release date.
 Failure to do so will greatly decrease your chances of being featured.

 To request a feature start by logging into www.symphonicms.com, go to distribute > view releases > find the release you wish to feature > click the "features" button.
-The "Features" button will be greyed and unusable out if there are less than 18 days left until the release date, 18 days is the minimum amount of time needed for Symphonic to secure a feature.
+You will then be taken to a form to fill out your marketing drivers and detail on your release.
+Submitting with as much lead time will be important and recommended.

 Once we've compiled all of the requests from record labels and artists, we take all of that information and review it to ensure it fits the proper specifications that a partner requires.
 In the same sense that we have to create a different method of delivery to partners, and, in the same way that we receive many different reports and place them in one format for record labels and artists to view their sales, we have to prepare different forms and methods for submitting features to various partners.